Thammasat University: Faculty of Science and Technology

 The Faculty of Science and Technology was founded in 1986 as the ninth faculty of the university and become the first full-stream faculty that held on Rangsit Campus Began teaching in the five disciplines of mathematics, statistics, computer science, environmental science, and health science.
 Later, the delegation extended teaching in the field of increasing order.
 Coupled with the new university founded the Faculty of Engineering, Health and Science.
 The faculty is now responsible for teaching basic science through to all faculties at Rangsit.
-The Faculty of Science and Technology offers many science disciplines which focus on both pure sciences and sustainable technologies such as Mathematics, Statistics, Computer Sciences, Environmental Science, Technologies for Sustainable Development, Agricultural Technology, Chemistry, Biotechnology, Physics, Material Science, Food Technology, and Textile Technology, this Faculty also has international programs offers B.Sc to PhD. such as Industrial Science Management, Creative Digital Technology (Digital Interactive Simulation/Game Engineering & Design), Innovative Digital Design (Animation & Visual Effect/Game Art & Design), and Organic Farming Management.
+The Faculty of Science and Technology offers many science disciplines which focus on both pure sciences and sustainable technologies such as Mathematics, Statistics, Computer Sciences, Environmental Science, Technologies for Sustainable Development, Agricultural Technology, Chemistry, Biotechnology, Physics, Material Science, Food Technology, and Textile Technology, this Faculty also has international programmes offers B.Sc. to PhD. such as Industrial Science Management, Creative Digital Technology (Digital Interactive Simulation/Game Engineering & Design), Innovative Digital Design (Animation & Visual Effect/Game Art & Design), and Organic Farming Management.

 Faculty of Engineering

-The Faculty of Engineering was founded on August 19, 1989, as the 10th faculty of the university.
+The Faculty of Engineering was founded on 19 August 1989, as the 10th faculty of the university.
 Originally formed as a response to governmental initiative to promote the study of science and its related field.
 It originally started teaching electrical and industrial engineering in 1990, then expanded its offerings to civil engineering (1992), chemical engineering (1994), and mechanical engineering (1996).

 The faculty also has an international department which taught in English and very often mistaken as SIIT (see below) by outsiders.
-This special programme is divided into two distinct parts, Twinning Engineering Programme (TEP), established in 1997, and the Thammasat English Engineering Programme (TEPE), established in 2000.
+This special programme is divided into two distinct parts, the Twinning Engineering Programme (TEP), established in 1997, and the Thammasat English Engineering Programme (TEPE), established in 2000.
 The TEP programme is a sandwich programme, two years in Thammasat and two years in a foreign university (currently either the University of Nottingham or University of New South Wales).
-Many of the graduates continue their master's or PhD in prestigious UK universities, such as Imperial, LSE, UCL, Warwick.
+Many of the graduates continue their master's or PhD in prestigious UK universities, such as Imperial, LSE, UCL, and Warwick.

 The faculty has strong ties with both NECTEC and MTEC in Thailand Science Park.
-The faculty also has strong researching ties with Japan, particularly and more recently with the University of Karlsruhe in Germany.
+The faculty also has strong research ties with Japan, particularly and more recently with the University of Karlsruhe in Germany.
 Its current dean is Associate Professor Dr. Uruya Weesakul.

 Faculty of Medicine

-The Faculty of Medicine, Thammasat University, was established in March 1990 as the eleventh faculty of the university and the ninth public medical school in Thailand.
+The Faculty of Medicine, Thammasat University was established in March 1990 as the eleventh faculty of the university and the ninth public medical school in Thailand.
 The faculty offers undergraduate and post-graduate courses in medicine.
-It also runs masters and doctoral programs in various disciplines of medicine.
+It also runs master's and doctoral programmes in various disciplines of medicine.
 Applied Thai traditional medicine can also be studied at the university.

-Faculty of Medicine of Thammasat University in the only first and one medical school that teaches with Hybrid Problem-based learning (PBL) and Community Based Learning (CBL) which emphasize on case study and community problem rather than lecturing.
+Faculty of Medicine of Thammasat University is the first and only medical school that teaches with Hybrid Problem-based learning (PBL) and Community Based Learning (CBL), which emphasises case study and community problem rather than lecturing.